almoore/kubernetes-network-policy-recipes/03-deny-all-non-whitelisted-traffic-in-the-namespace.md

 - `namespace: default` deploy this policy to the `default` namespace.
 - `podSelector:` is empty, this means it will match all the pods.
-Therefore, the policy will be enforced to ALL pods in the `default` namespace .
+Therefore, the policy will be enforced to ALL pods in the `default` namespace.
 - There are no `ingress` rules specified.
 This causes incoming traffic to be dropped to the selected (=all) pods.
   - In this case, you can just omit the `ingress` field, or leave it empty like `ingess:`
+- There is no `egres` rules and so they are allowed.

 Save this manifest to `default-deny-all.yaml` and apply: